Our Miniature Calves

 Do you sell calves for hand rearing?

-In 2025 we will have some miniature Galloway calves available out of our Friesian cross dairy cows.
-These will be available for hand rearing.
+We have a limited number of miniature Galloway cross calves available out of our Friesian cross dairy cows.
+These will be available for hand rearing in July of 2026.

 What do I need for mini cattle?